napframework/nap-docs/app/manual/11_faq.md

 If you're completely new to NAP it's best to [download](https://github.com/napframework/nap/releases) the pre-compiled `packaged framework` and try out some of the demos.
 Start with `helloworld` demo and work your way up in difficulty.
 All demos are well documented and explain various core concepts, including their building blocks.

 Now, if you like what you see and want to start application development in NAP, we recommend working against [source](https://github.com/napframework/nap) instead of a package.
 The entire development team rolls like this, because we make frequent edits to the source code whilst developing the application; often on a seperate branch until ready for integration down-stream.
 Working against source also gives you deeper insight into the inner workings of the engine, details otherwise hidden behind an interface.

 And contrary to what you might think, compiling and working with NAP from source is relatively straight forward and doesn't involve a lot of custom setup, compared to the framework release.
 The steps are explained in the online [.readme](https://github.com/napframework/nap?tab=readme-ov-file#compilation), which boil down to: Clone NAP, download and extract pre-compiled Qt, setup the `QT_DIR` environment variable, run the setup script and generate the solution.
 It won't take more than 10 minutes on most supported platforms, why?
-Because almost all third party are pre-compiled and should work out of the box.
+Because all third party dependencies are pre-compiled and should work out of the box.

 # What are the various stages? {#stages}